• Skip to primary navigation

 1. Sauté the aromatics: In an Instant Pot set to sauté mode - high, heat the vegetable oil until it starts to shimmer.
 (Use medium-high heat with a stovetop PC).
 Stir in the onion, garlic, and ginger, sprinkle with ½ teaspoon fine sea salt, and sauté until the onion softens, about 3 minutes.

-2. Everything in the pot: Sprinkle the sliced beef with ½ teaspoon of fine sea salt, then stir the beef into the pot.
-Stir in the carrots, baby Yukon gold potatoes, chicken broth, and ½ teaspoon of fine sea salt (if using homemade broth).
+2. Everything in the pot: Sprinkle the beef cubes with ½ teaspoon of fine sea salt, then stir the beef into the pot.
+Stir in the carrots, potatoes, chicken broth, and ½ teaspoon of fine sea salt (if using homemade broth).
 Set the curry roux tablets on top of everything in the pot, and do NOT stir them in - let them float on top.
 (If they sink to the bottom too soon, you will get a burn warning.)

 3. Pressure Cook for 15 minutes with a Natural Release: Lock the lid and pressure cook on high pressure for 15 minutes in an Instant Pot or other electric PC (use "Manual," "Pressure Cook," or "Pressure Cook - Custom" set to 15 minutes) or for 12 minutes in a stovetop PC.
 Let the pressure come down naturally, about 20 minutes.
 (You can quick release any remaining pressure after 15 minutes if you're in a hurry.)